 This homemade Italian sausage without casings recipe is easy to make and tastes delicious.
 Making your own sausage gives you control over what goes in it.
-These sausages are spicy and bold and great to grill this summer at only 0.4g net carbs.
+These sausages are spicy and bold and great to grill this summer.
+They are also low carb with only 0.4g net carbs.

 Some sausage making secrets I learned: